calibertech-dev/caliber-core/README.md

 ## Do you need CALIBER CORE?

-CALIBER CORE provides several useful tools such as Multi-Buisiness functionality, error logging for Flows and Apex, etc.
+CALIBER CORE provides several useful tools such as Multi-Buisiness functionality, Customer Review requests & tracking, error logging for Flows & Apex, etc.